impreza555/impreza555/README.md

 - 👀 I’m interested in computer games, series, books, programming and much more.
 - 🌱 I’m currently learning I'm currently a student in the Python development department at Geek University.
 - 💞️ I’m looking to collaborate on ...soon.
-- 📫 How to reach me ...soon.
+- 📫 How to reach me telegram https://t.me/impreza555.

 <!---
 impreza555/impreza555 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.